 CUET GAT-specific mock tests (available on cuet.nta.nic.in practice platform) |

-More than 15 lakh students have registered for CUET UG 2026.
+More than 15 lakh students are expected to register for CUET UG 2027.
 What sets toppers apart is not just how much they study - it is how early they start and a structured CUET preparation plan.
-Here are a few preparation habits that sets CUET toppers apart from the rest.
+Here are a few preparation habits that set CUET toppers apart from the rest.

 Even well-prepared students make avoidable mistakes during the CUET preparation journey.
 Being aware of these common mistakes in advance can save you weeks of wasted effort.